nop0x07bc/bapl-class-language/report/README.md

 ##### String implementation
 String are implemented as XPL-arrays with integer values.
-This is a bit wasteful and complicates, for instance, string comparision (we actually have to compare strings element by element).
+This is a bit wasteful and complicates, for instance, string comparison (we actually have to compare strings element by element).
 Otoh I can use the same code-generation facilities that I use for array-literals, which makes it very easy to implement.

 #### Null
-A abscense of value literal is provided via null-expression:
+A absence of value literal is provided via null-expression:

 ```
 null = "null"